 - Income tax information and filing history.

-When applying, a foreign national must demonstrate that they have physically resided in Canada for at least three years in the four years preceding the date of application for Canadian citizenship.
-A foreign national who resided in Canada during the four years as a temporary resident or protected person may be able to use that time towards the calculation of their physical presence in Canada.
-Each day that a foreign national spent in Canada as a temporary resident (on a work permit, study permit, visitor record or temporary resident permit) or as a protected person before they became a permanent resident of Canada within the four years preceding the date of application for citizenship, will count as a half day, up to a maximum of one year.
+When applying, a foreign national must demonstrate that they have physically resided in Canada for at least three years in the five years preceding the date of application for Canadian citizenship.
+A foreign national who resided in Canada during the five years as a temporary resident or protected person may be able to use that time towards the calculation of their physical presence in Canada.
+Each day that a foreign national spent in Canada as a temporary resident (on a work permit, study permit, visitor record or temporary resident permit) or as a protected person before they became a permanent resident of Canada within the five years preceding the date of application for citizenship, will count as a half day, up to a maximum of one year.

-For example, if a foreign national spent two years as a foreign worker in the four years preceding the date of application for citizenship, they could potentially count one year towards the physical presence requirement.
+For example, if a foreign national spent two years as a foreign worker in the five years preceding the date of application for citizenship, they could potentially count one year towards the physical presence requirement.
 They would then only need to demonstrate an additional two years of physical presence in Canada as a permanent resident.

 Exceptions to the Physical Residency Requirements